Santa Clara High School (Santa Clara, California)

 Santa Clara High School is a comprehensive, co-educational, public high school located in Santa Clara, California, United States.
-It is one of four high schools in the Santa Clara Unified School District (SCUSD).
+It is one of five high schools in the Santa Clara Unified School District (SCUSD).

 History

-The school started in 1872 in downtown Santa Clara at 270 Washington Street.
-In 1981, Buchser High School (opened 1960, at 3000 Benton Street) was closed, and "Santa Clara High School" moved to the vacated Buchser High location on Benton Street.
-Concurrently, the 270 Washington Street location became the campus of the new Buchser Middle School.
+In 1872, Santa Clara High School opened in the downtown area on the same property as the Santa Clara Grammar School.
+In 1905, the board of education oversaw the construction of a new building at a different site, and the high school moved the following year.

-With the move, Santa Clara High dropped its "Panther" mascot and adopted the former Buchser High's "Bruin" mascot.
+In 1981, rival Buchser High School closed, and Santa Clara High School moved to its campus.
+Because of the influx of former Buchser students into the Santa Clara student body, the school changed its mascot, logo, and yearbook name.

-The original school handled grades 9-12, with the middle schools of the district taking grades 7-8.
-Jefferson Middle School (3585 Monroe Street) was closed in 1989, and the campus sold.
-Juan Cabrillo Middle School (2550 Cabrillo Avenue) was closed in 1982 (due to declining enrollment), and then reopened in 1992.
+Santa Clara High shares a longstanding rivalry with crosstown Wilcox High School.

 Swimming

 San Jose State University Alumnus George Haines formed the Santa Clara Swim Club on campus in 1950.
 By 1960, seven swimmers from the club had qualified for the Olympics.
 The success of the club attracted swimmers to the high school.
 As a result of the club, the original Santa Clara High School was responsible for assembling the most Olympic gold medalists from a single high school.